 Leica's new full-frame mirrorless camera is simply superb

 Type: Mirrorless | Sensor size: Full frame | Megapixels: 47MP (effective) | Lens mount: L-mount | Continuous shooting: 10/20fps | Max video resolution: 4K | User level: Professional

 Leica doesn't just make retro rangefinders and luxury cameras for the rich.
 The SL line sets out to offer Leica's legendary design, build quality and lenses to discerning professionals.
 But while the original SL was good, the brand new Leica SL2 is simply exceptional.
 First, it uses the L-mount that has now been adopted by Sigma and Panasonic for its full-frame mirrorless cameras, so there is an increasing range of optics available (see the L- mount lens roadmap).
 Second, it's no secret that the internals, including the sensor, in-body stabilization and 4K capabilities come straight from the Panasonic Lumix S1R.
 But what's on the outside is pure Leica, including a beautiful minimalist design, simple but superbly thought out controls and a classy, elegant interface that works brilliantly.
 Yes, the Leica SL2 is expensive, but my word, is it good!

 3. Leica M10-P

-Leica’s quietest rangefinder ever marries beautiful design to latest digital tech
+Leica’s classic rangefinder camera has the latest digital tech

 Type: Rangefinder | Sensor size: Full frame | Megapixels: 24MP (effective) | Lens mount: Leica M | Autofocus: None, manual focusing via rangefinder or Live View | LCD: 3in fixed touchscreen, 1.04 million dots | Viewfinder: Direct Vision | Continuous shooting: 5fps | Max video resolution: None | User level: Enthusiast/Professional